IG-onGit/DociPy/README.md

 Don't forget to update the `Documentation URL` before publishing:

-1. Run this CLI command to start updating configuration parameters `docipy config`
+1. Run this CLI command to start updating configuration parameters `docipy reform`
 2. Skip other parameters by pressing `Enter` to leave their values unchanged
 3. Enter `Documentation URL` value `e.g https://example.com` and press `Enter`